Nuts About Cranberry Tarts

 - Bake: 11 mins to 12 mins 450°F

 - Preheat oven to 450 degrees F. Prepare Rich Pastry.
 On a lightly floured surface, divide dough into four portions.* Use your hands to slightly flatten each portion.
 Roll each from center to edge into a 6-inch circle.
 Transfer pastry circles to four ungreased 4-inch fluted individual tart pans that have removable bottoms.
 Press pastry into sides of tart pans; trim edges.
 Line each tart shell with a double thickness of foil.
 Place on a baking sheet.
 Bake for 8 minutes.
 Remove foil.
 Bake for 3 to 4 minutes more or until pastry is set and dry.
 Cool on a wire rack.
-Reduce oven temperature to 375 F.
+Reduce oven temperature to 375 F. For filling:

 - In a medium saucepan, combine brown sugar and butter.
 Cook and stir over medium heat until combined.
 Add cranberries and pear; cook and stir until slightly thickened and bubbly.
 Remove from heat.
 Stir in the 1/3 cup pistachio nuts, the almonds, and vanilla.
 Spoon filling into tart shells, spreading evenly.
 Place tart pans on baking sheet.